h-omer/neo4j-versioner-core/docs/index.md

     maven { url 'https://jitpack.io' }
 }
 dependencies {
-    compile 'com.github.h-omer:neo4j-core-versioner:1.1-SNAPSHOT'
+    compile 'com.github.h-omer:neo4j-versioner-core:1.1.0'
 }
 ```

-Neo4j Core Versioner must be a provided dependency on your project and it must be installed on your neo4j instance.
+Neo4j Versioner Core must be a provided dependency on your project and it must be installed on your neo4j instance.

 ## Procedure CheatSheet